Student Organizations 2015-2016

 Health & Life Sciences Club

 The Health and Life Sciences Club strives to expose students to the various fields of the Health and Life Sciences industry.
-The club is meant to bring together students of different educational backgrounds, i.e. pre-med students and finance majors, to promote a holistic understanding of the healthcare industry through active discussion of current healthcare issues.
+The club brings together students of different educational backgrounds, i.e. pre-med students and finance majors, to promote a holistic understanding of the healthcare industry through active discussion of current healthcare issues.
 We organize networking opportunities with members of the industry, conduct site visits to healthcare corporations and institutes, and sponsor on-campus lectures by guest speakers.

 International Business Club